Criminal Law Section

 NEW Criminal Caselaw Notebook for Free

-As a benefit to Criminal Law Section members, you can download the Criminal Caselaw Notebook 2018, prepared by the Honorable Ron Kessler.
-These documents are password protected for members-only.
-If you are having trouble accessing the documents, contact firstname.lastname@example.org.
-Please be advised the notebook had to be reformatted from the original due to file size.
+As a benefit to Criminal Law Section members, you can download the Criminal Caselaw Notebook 2019, prepared by the Honorable Ron Kessler.
+If you are having trouble accessing the documents, contact email@example.com.

 Archived issues are available to section members upon request.
 To request an issue, please email firstname.lastname@example.org.